 - Store pet food in rodent-proof containers

 - Cover all trash cans with rodent-proof lids

 - Use mouse traps where there is evidence of mouse activity

-- Remove woodpiles, old cars, trash and debris where rodents may live
+- Remove woodpiles, old cars, trash, and debris from property

 - Store hay or firewood at least 100 feet away from buildings